 This year our Vacation Bible School will be Cokesbury’s Food Truck Party which will be coming to MCC June 26-July 1st.
 The week will focus on Matthew 6:11, “Give us this day our daily bread”, and remind the children that everything we have comes from God, and by turning to God in prayer, our daily needs can be met.
 Children must be registered to attend.
 Registration ends on June 10th.
 To register your child/children please click the link below.

 MCC 2022 Vacation Bible School Registration: Click here

 Students who will be in eighth or ninth grade by Spring are invited and encouraged to participate in separate confirmation classes starting the previous Spring in preparation for affirming their baptismal vows and/or joining the church at the end of the program.
 For more information, contact Pastor Katrina Manzi.

 SCOUT TROOPS 5 AND 6, BSA

 As part of its commitment to the community and its youth, Middlebury Congregational Church has been the charter organization and host to Boy Scout troops for generations.
 Troop 5 now has more than 100 Eagle Scouts to its credit, and Troop 6, its newly chartered sister troop for girls, is on track to have its first Eagle soon!
 Both troops have active, year-round programs of community service, camping, outdoor adventure and fun.
 They meet together on Thursdays at 7 p.m. at the church.

-Charles P. Luckey, Jr. Scholarship: As tuition and related costs have increased dramatically in the past few years, it has become more difficult for many students to finance their education.
-We are pleased to continue the memory of the Rev. Charles Luckey and his efforts to help students and members of the Middlebury Congregational Church further their education.
+Charles P. Luckey Jr. / Mission Board Scholarship: As tuition and related costs have increased dramatically in the past few years, it has become more difficult for many students to finance their education.
+We are pleased to continue the memory of the Rev. Charles Luckey by joining with the Middlebury Congregational Church Mission Board to continue Rev. Luckey’s efforts to help students and members of the Middlebury Congregational Church further their education.